epixieme/epixieme/README.md

  <img width="757" alt="dmd" src="https://user-images.githubusercontent.com/39728053/225087914-0437ad6e-80ef-4a54-b1a2-27ea45dbf9c9.png">
  <h4>About</h4>

  <p>This application is unfinished and currently in development.
-Being developed with with Node, express, Vite, React, React Router 6.18, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.
+Being developed with with Node, Express, Vite, React, React Router 6.18, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.
 I will also be leveraging the use of A.I. using ChatGPT to optimise testing and CI/CD.</p>
  <p>The live repo can be found here: </p>

  live repo: https://github.com/epixieme/dogmeetdog